orsenthil/senthil.learntosolveit.com-deploy/posts/2007/03/05/lisp-notes-2-on-repl.md

 * `C-x C-f` type the file name with extension as .lisp or .cl

-* Inside the SLIME mode, `C-c C-q` invokes the command `slime-close-parens-at-point` which will insert as many closing parenthesis as necessary to match all the open parenthesis.
+* Inside the {{% wikipedia article="SLIME" %}} mode, `C-c C-q` invokes the command `slime-close-parens-at-point` which will insert as many closing parenthesis as necessary to match all the open parenthesis.

 * To get the source file to lisp environment:
      * `C-c C-c` (slime-compile-defun)